danielabar/meblog/src/markdown/css-refactoring-with-an-ai-safety-net.md

 The refactor is done.
 The CSS is now layered, de-duplicated, uses a modern reset, and has a unified button system with all colors tokenized.
 And I can finally work on the design refresh I wanted to do in the first place.

 The technique described in this post turned a refactor that touched every CSS file in the project into a process where every phase ended with "all screenshots identical to baseline."
 That's not usually how CSS refactors feel.

-## TODO

-- Can some details be shortened? details of actual project, details of other tools like percy etc.
-- Transitions between sections so reader can follow-along thought process that led to solution (a little jumpy right now?)